bwu62/stat240-revamp/docs/02-intro-r-rstudio.md

 ### Running R code {#r-running}

 The main way to run R code is to type or copy into the console.
 Comments can be written after a hashtag `#` and will not be run.
 If there is output, it will be displayed either in the console directly if it's text, or in the plot window if it's visual.
-In these notes, output is shown in a separate box below, starting with `##` .
+In these notes, output is shown in a separate box below.

 Try running these examples below in your console and observe the output: